 Is there any way to prevent HIV if I know I may or have been exposed to it?

-PrEP (Pre-exposure prophylaxis): for people who are at risk of HIV due to sex or injection drug use.
-When taken daily as prescribed, the medication can reduce the risk of getting HIV up to 99% from sex and at least 74% from injection drug use.
+- PrEP (Pre-exposure prophylaxis): Use if you are at risk of HIV due to sex or injection drug use.
+When taken as prescribed, the medication can reduce the risk of getting HIV up to 99% from sex and at least 74% from injection drug use.
+Common medications used for PrEP include:

 I am a person living with HIV; do I need to care if I get another HIV?